 Treat Employees With Dignity and Respect

 This will foster self-confidence and character in your employees.
-I once had a mentor in the Army who expressed the belief that leadership is not a position, but a behavior.
-He also instilled in me that as leaders we must remember that someone is always watching you on how to act; don’t let them down.
+I once had a mentor in the Army who expressed the belief that leadership is not a position but a behavior.
+He also instilled in me that as leaders, we must remember that someone is always watching us on how to act; don’t let them down.